anttijuu/O3-chat-client/README.md

 * the first argument is the exercise number you are testing, and
 * the second argument is a full path to the server's client certificate, saved as instructed in the Preparing the client section above.
-Do *not*'* use the server certificate you created with `keytool` but the one you got using the browser and saved to a file.
+Do *not* use the server certificate you created with `keytool` but the one you got using the browser and saved to a file.

+Then when you launch the client, do use the Launch ChatClient launch configuration as you can see selected in the upper left corner of the image above (red underlining).

 ![Arguments to launch configuration](launch-config-json.png)